 The other population segment the golf industry has been marketing to is non-Caucasians.
 Of Juniors, 27% are of race or ethnic background other than Caucasian.
 Tiger Woods burst the barrier back in the late 90’s and since then golf has enjoyed an increasing number of non-Caucasian players.
 Especially the First Tee type programs are credited with being the primary vehicle that has added young minority players into the golfer ranks.

 Young adult golfers consist of age 18 to 34 and make up the largest age segment with 6.2 million on-course and 3.1 million off-course participants.
 Interestingly, 29% of on-course golfers in this age group are female and 24% non-Caucasian.

 Most new or beginning golfers are this age group.
 Another interesting fact is of all the new golfers in 2016, 34% are women and 32% are non-Caucasian!

 Older adults are ages 35 and over in the golf world.
 Number aside, this important segment still accounts for a lot of play.
-On the younger side is the bulk of serious golfers.
+The serious golfers are on the younger side.
 Unfortunately for the older participants, their segment is the group where health and mortality causes reduction of play.

 A robust uptake of younger golfers, as always, is crucial for the game’s long term well-being.